tb9757/Student-Academic-Performance/README.md

 -   conclusions

 Simple metrics and charts are provided which are easy and clear to interpret.
 This allows for non-technical audience to gain useful insight from this dashboard.
-High level explanaion and conclusions provide technical insight for interested parties.
+High level explanation and conclusions provide technical insight for interested parties.
 Technical and non-technical elements found on all pages.

 ## Unfixed Bugs